-This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Emerita Resources Corp. (individually or collectively with its subsidiaries, as applicable, "Emerita" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the periods ended March 31, 2014 and 2013.
-The MD&A should be read in conjunction with the unaudited condensed interim consolidated financial statements as at and for the periods ended December 31, 2013 and 2012.
+This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Emerita Resources Corp. (individually or collectively with its subsidiaries, as applicable, "Emerita" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations of the Company as at and for the years ended September 30, 2014 and 2013.
+The MD&A should be read in conjunction with the consolidated financial statements as at and for the years ended September 30, 2014 and 2013.

-The Company's condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as published by the International Accounting Standards Board.
-Please refer to Note 2 of the annual audited consolidated financial statements as at and for the years ended September 30, 2013 and 2012 for disclosure of the Company's significant accounting policies.
+The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as published by the International Accounting Standards Board.
+Please refer to Note 2 of the annual audited consolidated financial statements as at and for the years ended September 30, 2014 and 2013 for disclosure of the Company's significant accounting policies.

-Additional information about the Company may be found on SEDAR at www.sedar.com or the Company web site at www.sedar.com or <a href="
+Additional information about the Company may be found on SEDAR at www.sedar.com.

 All amounts included in the MD&A are in Canadian dollars, unless otherwise specified.
-This report is dated as of May 30, 2014.
+This report is dated as of January 27, 2015.

-The scientific and technical contents of this MD&A have been reviewed and approved by Mr. Joaquin Merino-Marquez, P.Geo., President and CEO of the Company and a Qualified Person under National Instrument 43-101.
+The scientific and technical contents of this MD&A have been reviewed and approved by Mr. Joaquin Merino-Marquez, P.Geo., the President and Chief Executive Officer of the Company a Qualified Person under National Instrument 43-101.